tnw-chatc/PeriodicOrbitTTV.jl/README.md

     use_jac::Bool=true, trace::Bool=false,eccmin::T=1e-3,maxit::Int64=1000, optim_weights=nothing,
     prior_weights=nothing, tt_weights=nothing, lower_bounds=nothing, upper_bounds=nothing, scale_factor=nothing) where T <: Real
 ```
-to perform the optimization, taking TT constraint into account.
+to perform the optimization, taking the transit timing constraint into account.
+The optimization (periodic orbit) weight is defined as $w_i = 1/\sigma_i^2$, where $\sigma_i^2$ is the variance of optimization parameter $i$.

+### Transit Timing Data
+`tt_data` must be a matrix with `N` rows and 4 columns consisting of the transiting body, the transit number, the transit time, and the timing uncertainty, in this order.
+An example matrix can be found in the repository.

 ## Citation